sidddharthhahir/sidddharthhahir/README.md

 <tr>
 <td width="50%" valign="top">

-**The 88% discovery**
+**The hidden bottleneck**

 Wired distributed tracing across 8 microservices, mostly to stop guessing where our AI pipeline was slow.
-Two weeks in, the traces showed one single external API call was responsible for 88% of total request time.
+The traces surfaced one single external API call responsible for the vast majority of total request time.
 Nobody had suspected it.
-The dashboard did the arguing for me.
+The data did the arguing for me.

 </td>
 <td width="50%" valign="top">